ofekshulberg/Weirdo-Jumper/README.md

 # Weirdo-Jumper
-using Unity and C# i build a 2D game of a weird little dude jumping on tiles
+using Unity and C# i built a 2D game of a weird little dude jumping on tiles